PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 00:41:27
+Last updated: 2024-04-10 00:42:00
-Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
-Everything is connected - The Stranger
+Random Quote: What do you call a fish with no eyes?
+Fsh. - Marshall Eriksen